-So whilst i’m stuck here for the time being i thought i might do something productive whilst i wait for the hypothetical train out of here (seriously… it’s been severely delayed).
-Namely, the challenge is to watch almost the entirety of british history on film… or as much as possible.
-Hopefully, by the end i will be able to say something about it… not least that an awful lot of people in british history look like Michael Caine.
+So, whilst I’m stuck here for the time being I thought i might do something productive, you know, whilst I wait for the hypothetical train out of dodge.
+Seriously… It’s been severely delayed.
+My challenge is to watch almost the entirety of British history on film, or as much as is possible.
+Hopefully, by the end I will be able to say something about it, not least that an awful lot of people in British history look like Michael Caine.

 The first thing to do was make the list and construct it based on what films are available, what goes where according to everything else, conflicting ideas etc….
-In the end the result was a list of sixty films starting with ‘Centurion’ in AD 117 and finishing with ‘The Queen’ in 1997.
+In the end the result was a list of sixty films starting with ‘Centurion,’ set in AD 117, and finishing with ‘The Queen,’ in 1997.

 - Review: A fairly run of the mill action film with lots of blood and gore that tells the tale of the destruction of the ninth legion in 117 AD.
-The acting is good.
-Not poor but not briliant either as none of the characters really jumped out as individuals.
+The acting is good- Not poor, but not brilliant either as none of the characters really jumped out as individuals.
 In terms of overall plot it just about holds itself together.
-The use of the epic scenery to set the scene is done particularly well.
+The use of epic scenery to set the scene is done particularly well.
 The credits, however look cheap and amateurish and mar the aspect of the film ever so slightly.

 - Rating: 5/10- Not bad, but not good enough to keep my attention for it’s two hour run time.